-- In and around the village: each of the walks includes some of the lanes and footpaths which are hidden away in this classic Cotswold village - Circular walks: we've tried to come up with circular (ish) walks, but there might be some interesting side paths which we've suggested and sometimes these require returning by the same route. - Some exercise for Daisy: uppermost in Daisy's mind was her desire that each walk should contain a stretch where she could be off the lead and she pronounced herself happy with every walk included in this book! - A good pub: and are there any pubs finer than The Falcon Inn or The Royal Oak?
-I've been drinking and eating at these pubs for nearly twenty years and they must be two of the finest inns in the Cotswolds and perfectly situated for some great walks.
+- In and around the village: each of the walks includes some of the lanes and footpaths which are hidden away in this classic Cotswold village - Circular walks: we've tried to come up with circular (ish) walks, but there might be some interesting side paths which we've suggested and sometimes these require returning by the same route. - Some exercise for Daisy: uppermost in Daisy's mind was her desire that each walk should contain a stretch where she could be off the lead and she pronounced herself happy with every walk included in this book! - A good pub: and is there any pub finer than The Oak in Painswick?
+We've been drinking and eating there for nearly twenty years and its friendly staff and great atmosphere make it one of the finest inns in the Cotswolds and perfectly situated for some great walks.